 Learning is a critical part of growing up but it includes much more than just Math, Science, and Language skills.
 These academics are incredibly important, but there are other important aspects of developing a young child into a man or woman ready to take on the world as fully independent adults.
 Many important skills such as confidence, creativity, and socialization can only be developed through other activities beyond what is generally taught in school today.
 Here are a few examples that we think essential for you to work with your child to explore while they are growing up.

+Here's some advice we got from a few of our favorite dad bloggers.
 Kids do their learning in school while parents work to keep the family going.
 Behavior and doing their chores take up home time.
 While the kids are doing their tasks, fit these five things in that children should learn while they're young.

 With so many education departments fighting for funding, the arts have fallen by the wayside.
 Whether it's playing an instrument or just being in the glee club or school choir, music lessons are a must.
 Outside of school, with so many families, when the going gets rough, something useful falls by the wayside.
 Sometimes it's insurance, sometimes the boat or RV, and sometimes it's civic affiliations or music lessons.

 Music, as well as all the arts, give children a chance for expression, a place to learn the joy of music and all the arts.
 They learn not just how to sing or play an instrument, but how to work with other people to affect a certain outcome.
 They learn how to reach inside themselves for the inspiration they need.
 They learn that one voice really can make a difference.

 Mom usually does all the cooking, so small children expect the food to be there automatically and taste great.
 However, even small children are capable of making toast, frying an egg, or patting a hamburger into a patty and frying it.
 Most children can pour a bag of frozen vegetables into a pan, fill it with water, and you can teach them how to turn the knob on the stove to medium.